misterizzo/marketingops/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.13 =

+* Fix: The cache will be purged automatically when a scheduled post's status changes to 'Published'.
+* Fix: Update the reference link in the Knowledge Base article under the 'Never Cache URL(s)' option in the ADVANCED OPTIONS tab.

+= 2.1.12 =

+* Add: Shop Managers can now use Purge All Cache option to clear website cache.
+* Fix: Excluded wp-login.php from preload feature that fixes the problem with unwanted user logouts.

+= 2.1.11 =

+* Fix: The issue with the incorrect previous versions list under the Breeze Rollback Version Option has been resolved.

+= 2.1.10 =

+* Fix: The warning issue has been resolved during the product update process via WP-CRON.
+* Fix: In some browsers, pushing the back button would take the user to the same URL.
+The issue has been resolved and the back button will work as expected.
+* Add: The ability to clear the cache for individual WordPress default post types and custom post types has been introduced, offering users enhanced control over their caching strategy.

 = 2.1.9 =